 Another method for measuring actual left/right power is through dual-sided crank arm-based power meters.
 Take the Verve InfoCrank for example.
 Verve locates a load cell in each crank arm.
 Two load cells = true left/right power.
-ROTOR takes a slightly different approach with its 2INpower.
-It locates one power sensor in the axle (which is responsible for measuring left leg power), and one power sensor on the right crank arm (for right leg power).
+ROTOR takes a slightly different approach with its 2INpower DM.
+ROTOR locates one power sensor in the axle (which is responsible for measuring left leg power), and one power sensor on the right crank arm (for right leg power).
 Again, two power sensors so you have true L/R power.

-Estimated L/R Power
+Actual vs. Estimated L/R Power Measurement

+In order to determine estimated L/R power, power2max and Quarq essentially “credits” the power that is being generated at any point in time to either your right or left leg based on where in the pedal stroke you are at.
 If that sounds complicated it’s really not.
-The C1 takes power from your left and right down strokes only, and ignores the up stroke.
-So during your left down stroke, the power meter credits the power to your left leg, and vice versa during your right down stroke.
-Since the majority of your power comes from the down stroke, it can estimate the power distribution fairly closely, just not exactly.
+The power meter takes power from your left and right down strokes only, and ignores the up stroke.
+So during your left down stroke, it credits the power to your left leg.
+Likewise, during your right down stroke, it credits the power to your right leg.
+Since the majority of your power comes from the down stroke, it can estimate the power distribution fairly closely using this method.

 Here is a breakdown of which power meters can measure left/right power:

-Actual L/R Power
+Actual Dual-Sided Power

-Estimated L/R Power
+Estimated Dual-Sided Power

-The advantages to left/right power data are obvious enough.
-You have all the workings of a complete power meter, plus the added benefit of independent left/right power information.
-If you can figure out how to benefit from this additional data, you can become a stronger, faster rider.
+Ok, so the advantages to left/right power are obvious enough.
+You have all the workings of a complete power meter, plus the added benefit of independent left/right power data.
+Not only is having this data fun (let’s be honest!), but if you can figure out how to benefit from this additional data, you can become a stronger, faster rider.

-What to Do with Your Left/Right Power Data
+Analyzing Your Left/Right Power Data

 Coach to the Rescue!